utmgdsc/workshops/README.md

 | slides      | string | Yes      | The filename of the slides of the workshop.
 The slides must be in the same directory as the metadata.yml file. |
 | recording   | string | Yes      | The URL to the recording of the workshop.                                                      |

+You may view the [JSON schema](./schema.json) for detailed information.

 ## Static API

 The "API" allows programmatic access to the workshop archive.
 It is not a true API, but rather a collection of YML files that can be accessed through GET requests.